jemmy512/book-notes/linux/linux-cloud.md

 ## setns

 * The setns system call allows the calling process to join an existing namespace.
 The namespace to join is specified via a file descriptor that refers to one of the `/proc/pid/ns` files described below.
+* A process can't join a `new mount namespace`, `User namespaces` if it is sharing filesystem-related attributes (the attributes whose sharing is controlled by the clone(2) `CLONE_FS` flag) with another process.
 * PID Namespace
     * When setns/unshare, the caller creats a new namespace for its chilren, but the caller itself doesn't move into the new namespace.
     * The 1st process with pid 1 created by caller is init process in new namespace